 Coaches and mentors who work in an independent capacity should be accredited by an independent organisation such as the EMCC, ICF, or AfC.
 I am Independently Accredited as a Master Practitioner Coach (and Mentor) by the EMCC.
 I integrate coaching and mentoring into my professional practice; I always use coaching skills, and I usually but not always also use mentoring skills.

 Both coaching and mentoring involve a supportive, professional partnership.
 A simple way to begin to understand the differences between coaching and mentoring is using the concept of a spectrum of skills.

 To the left of the spectrum are more open-ended, facilitative style approaches, relating to active listening.
 This is deemed to be more of a ‘coaching approach’: the coach/mentor’s role is to draw insight from the client to enable to client to solve their own challenges.

 To the right of the spectrum are more teaching, skills building approaches.
 This is deemed to be more of a ‘mentoring’ approach: the client is able to draw upon the coach/ mentor’s own experience and expertise to enable to client to learn new strategies and resources to address their own challenges.
 Neither coaching nor mentoring should ever ‘tell’ the client what to do, or ‘does it for’ the client, however in reality that often happens in untrained mentoring relationships.

 I offer mentoring for doctors, mentoring for medical leaders, and mentoring for public health leaders.
-I start with a coaching approach (to the left of the spectrum) and will invite the client to also draw upon my own resources and experiences.
+I start with a coaching approach (to the left of the spectrum) and will invite you to also draw upon my own resources, technical skills and experiences.
 This allows me to provide mentoring for medical directors, mentoring for medics, and mentoring for GPs in a way which promotes their own autonomy, and also allows the doctor or public health leader to draw on my own professional background.

 Career mentoring for doctors